neelchauhan/www.neelc.org/content/posts/opnsense-pppoe-kvm.md

 systems or hypervisors, but it hopefully should be multithreaded there too.

-There is one disasvantage if you are virtualizing FreeBSD on KVM: the KVM host *will* use a lot of CPU usage, more than what FreeBSD will show.
-FreeBSD is poorly optimized for KVM, which kinda [reminds me of MS-DOS and Windows 9x/ME with no idle states whatsoever](https://superuser.com/questions/369388/cpu-running-at-full-capacity-when-boot-to-dos), just a lot more subtle.
+There is one disasvantage if you are virtualizing FreeBSD on KVM: the KVM host *will* use a lot of CPU usage, more than what FreeBSD will show. ~~FreeBSD is poorly optimized for KVM, which kinda [reminds me of MS-DOS and Windows 9x/ME with no idle states whatsoever](https://superuser.com/questions/369388/cpu-running-at-full-capacity-when-boot-to-dos), just a lot more subtle.~~ I tried MikroTik CHR, and it also has high PPPoE CPU usage, but unlike OPNsense has no option (that I know of) to balance PPPoE traffic.
+The host CPU could be PPPoE processing, IP routing, `virtio`, or something else I don't know about.

 ![KVM CPU Usage off the roof](/images/cl-ppp-kvm-cpu.png)

 Crap, high CPU usage thanks to speedtests.

 But regardless, it's still better than putting everything on CPU 0.
-Just that if you have multi-Gigabit XGS-PON PPPoE (e.g. Bell Canada, maybe NTT OCN), you'll probably have to stock up on CPU cores.
+Just that if you have multi-Gigabit XGS-PON/10G-EPON PPPoE (e.g. Bell Canada, UTOPIA, NTT OCN), you'll have to stock up on CPU cores.